timriffe/ThanoEmpirical/README.md

 Reproducing
 ===========
 All code needed to extract and process these data are contained in this repository, and these are found in the scripts are found in the R/ folder.
-The scripts expect to see some other folders too, so set up a structure something like this.
+The scripts expect to see some other folders too, so set up a structure something like this. (please ignore bullets, not sure how to get indentation without them...)

  *MainFolder/
   *    R/